Table of Contents

 of the way, we'll finally build it.

-Pure Haskell code is wonderfully clean to write, but of course it can't perform I/O. Sometimes, though, we'd like to have a record of decisions we took.
+Pure Haskell code is wonderfully clean to write, but of course it can't perform I/O. Sometimes, we'd like to have a record of decisions we made, without writing log information to a file.
 Let's develop a small library to help with this.

 Recall the globToRegex function that we